Stay connected

 Think of encryption as a code, not unlike one that armies use to send messages to their commanders or allies during wartime.
 It uses an algorithm to scramble information and make it unreadable to anyone without the proper decryption key.
 The scrambled or encrypted data often resides on a company’s internal servers or networks.

-PCI DSS requires that card data is protected in transit and typically SSL/TLS (now > TLS 1.0 for PCI DSS 3.1) is used for that purpose, encrypting the data in motion.
+Encryption is essential for securing data in transit, such as during online transactions.
+PCI DSS standards mandate the use of protocols like Transport Layer Security (TLS) to encrypt data while it moves through networks.
 It is data at rest that is the most vulnerable, as it is more easily accessible to hackers looking to expose and steal it.
 If an experienced hacker is able to decrypt the data, then they have the key to unlock all of the sensitive information being stored.
 It is clear then that encryption is not completely secure in the face of security threats.

 Many companies have found tokenization to be cheaper, easier to use and more secure than end-to-end encryption.